Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: DK transition for black hole partition function

-As in the $q$-YM case we expect the chain of phase transitions when the different color orientations of "monopole" $D2$ branes representing instantons in the 2D YM and 't Hooft loops in 4D $SU(N)$ theory on $D4$ branes dominate.
-Let us emphasize that the 't Hooft loops are linked with the $D2$ branes wrapping $S^2$ \cite{pestun} that is with bulk instantons in the $5D$ gauge theory at $R^4 \times S^1$.
-It is interesting that we therefore get the linking of the electric and instanton degrees of freedom corresponding to two types of $D2$ branes.

-In terms of the "monopole" $D2$ branes the DK phase transition sounds as follows.
+In terms of the "monopole" $D2$ branes, the DK phase transition sounds as follows.
 Consider the BH with large magnetic charge $Q_m=pN$ and vary the chemical potential for the $D0$ branes which is the K\"ahler class of the base sphere.
 At some value of the chemical potential we fall into the strong coupling phase driven by the t'Hooft monopole loops in representation with some charge vector.
-In the next section we shall conjecture that a kind of the superfluid component is developed.
 From the observer at the BH the transition looks as sudden transition from the electrically neutral BH to the state with the Gaussian distribution of the charges corresponding to the 't Hooft loops on $D4$ branes.

 We can speculate that the DK transition in the extremal magnetic BH corresponds to the transition discussed in \cite{bolognesi}.
 For the electrically charged BH there is so-called superconducting phase transition (see \cite{hartnoll} for the review) which corresponds holographically to the transition to the superconducting state in the boundary theory.
 The physics in the bulk behind this transition allows the following interpretation.
 At some value of the chemical potential it becomes favorable for the BH to polarize the bulk, and the electric charge at the horizon gets screened while the effective condensate of the charged scalar in the bulk emerges.
 In the magnetic case, we expect a similar picture: let us start with the magnetically charged BH and vary the parameters of the solution.
 At the critical point it becomes favorable to have monopole wall instead of the extremal magnetic BH.
 Similarly, we have magnetic polarization of the bulk, the horizon gets discharged, and a kind of the monopole condensate emerges in the bulk.
 The transition in the flat space takes place at \beq v=cg_s \eeq where $v$ is VEV of the scalar.
 Therefore, we have some matching with the above conjecture.
 The value of the scalars from the vector multiplet are fixed by the attractor mechanism.
 On the other hand, in \cite{bolognesi} the scalars from nonabelian group are fixed at the transition point as well.